Ted Leather

 Sir Edwin Hartley Cameron Leather KCMG KCVO (22 May 1919 – 5 April 2005) was a Canadian-born British Conservative politician.
 He served as Governor and Commander-in-Chief of the British colony of Bermuda from 1973 to 1977.

+Leather served during World War II as an officer, first with the 1st Canadian Parachute Battalion and later with the Toronto Scottish and Royal Canadian Artillery.
+After the war, he worked as an insurance broker in England.
+In 1950, he was elected to the UK Parliament as the member for North Somerset.
+He was a backbencher throughout the period of Conservative governments from 1951–1964.
+He became a UK citizen and was knighted in 1962.
+Poor health caused him to retire as an MP in 1964.
+Following the murder of Sir Richard Sharples, Leather was appointed Governor of Bermuda in 1973.
+He served in the post until 1977 when he retired but remained on the island.

 Education

-Leather was born in Toronto, Ontario, Canada.
+Leather was born in Hamilton, Ontario on 22 May 1919, the son of Harold and Grace Leather.
+Leather's father was the founder of a trucking business.
 He graduated from the Royal Military College of Canada in Kingston, Ontario, in 1937.

 He was awarded an Honorary Degree (Doctor of Laws) from the University of Bath in 1976.

 Career

+Military service

 During the Second World War, Captain Leather served with the 1st Canadian Parachute Battalion, Canadian Army in England and Europe.
 He was badly injured in a practice jump when his parachute failed to open.
 He rejoined his Battalion for D-Day.
 He served in Europe during World War II with the Toronto Scottish and Royal Canadian Artillery.
 He wrote a manual for the Home Guard called "Combat without Weapons".
 He worked as an insurance broker in England and was secretary of the Central London branch of the Association of Supervisory Staff, Executives and Technicians.